 HOW TO APPLY

-Please contact the GEO program advisor for this program before applying.
-You must first be nominated before you can complete the University of Edinburgh's online application.
+Prospective applicants are advised to meet with the GEO program advisor before submitting an application.
+Please note that you must first be approved by Hampshire before you can complete the University of Edinburgh's online application.
 Students should also review the general application instructions and procedures for Hampshire Exchange Programs.